Potentiality and actuality: Interpretation of Kosman, Coope, Sachs, and others

 Sachs (1995), in his commentary of Aristotle's Physics Book III gives the following results from his understanding of Aristotle's definition of motion:

 The genus of which motion is a species is being-at-work-staying-itself (entelecheia), of which the only other species is thinghood.
 The being-at-work-staying-itself of a potency (dunamis), as material, is thinghood.
 The being-at-work-staying-the-same of a potency as a potency is motion.

-The importance of actuality in Aristotle's philosophy
+Importance of actuality in Aristotle's philosophy

-The actuality-potentiality distinction in Aristotle is a key element linked to everything in his physics and metaphysics.

 A marble block in Carrara.
 Could there be a particular sculpture already existing in it as a potentiality?
 Aristotle wrote approvingly of such ways of talking, and felt it reflected a type of causation in nature which is often ignored in scientific discussion.

+The actuality-potentiality distinction in Aristotle is a key element linked to everything in his physics and metaphysics.
 Aristotle describes potentiality and actuality, or potency and action, as one of several distinctions between things that exist or do not exist.
 In a sense, a thing that exists potentially does not exist; but, the potential does exist.
 This type of distinction is expressed for several different types of being within Aristotle's categories of being.
 For example, from Aristotle's Metaphysics, 1017a: